Jorge-Alda/AoC2022/Rust/README.md

-# Advent of Code 2022 - Rust
+# Advent of Code 2022 - Rust 🦀

+AoC hasn't started yet.
+It will start in 2 days!